Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Introduction

-Here we optically investigate the Coulomb and magnetic interactions arising in a Fermi sea pinned by a moir{\'e} superlattice in a MoSe$_2$/WSe$_2$ hetero-bilayer.
-First, in the absence of Fermi sea dressing, we observe a splitting of the MoSe$_2$ A 1$s$ intralayer exciton into two moiré excitons due to miniband formation.
-Then, as the Fermi level is tuned, we observe ordering and re-ordering of itinerant carriers into a multitude of correlated states as evidenced by abrupt changes in the oscillator strength, energy, and linewidth of the exciton-polarons.
-We observe these correlated states at positive (electron) and negative (hole) fractional fillings ($\nu$) of the moiré lattice, including: $\nu = \pm1/6, \pm1/3, \pm1/2, \pm2/3, \pm5/6, \pm1$, $\pm5/4$, where $|\nu| = 1$ represents a single carrier per moiré site.
+Here we optically investigate the formation and behaviour of exciton-polarons, including their charge screening and Coulomb and magnetic interactions, which are formed by intralayer excitons dressed by a Fermi sea localised by a moir{\'e} superlattice in a MoSe$_2$/WSe$_2$ hetero-bilayer.
+As the Fermi level is tuned, we observe ordering and re-ordering of itinerant carriers into a multitude of correlated states as evidenced by abrupt changes in the oscillator strength, energy, and linewidth of the exciton-polarons.
+We observe these correlated states at positive (electron) and negative (hole) fractional fillings ($\nu$) of the moiré lattice, including: $\nu = \pm1/3, \pm1/2, \pm2/3, \pm1$, $-5/4$, where $|\nu| = 1$ represents a single carrier per moiré site.
 We assign the $\pm1$ state to be a Mott \cite{tang2020simulation,regan2020mott,xu2020correlated} or charge-transfer \cite{zhang2020moire} insulator state and the rest to be generalised Wigner crystals \cite{regan2020mott,xu2020correlated,huang2021correlated,liu2021excitonic}.
-Further, we observe filling factor dependent g-factors of the positively-charged attractive and repulsive polarons, with a maximum at $\sim$ 1 hole per site.
-Under the assumption that the g-factors are proportional to the magnetic susceptibility of the correlated phases induced by exchange interactions, temperature dependent measurements for $\nu \approx$ $-0.7$ to $-1.3$ reveal an antiferromagnetic spin coupling of the moir{\'e} pinned Fermi-hole sea.
-Our results highlight the role of excitons dressed by a spatially pinned Fermi sea in optical studies of correlated electronic phenomena in 2D materials and demonstrate the potential of MoSe$_2$/WSe$_2$ heterostructures for future investigations and implementations of highly tunable 2D Fermi-Hubbard or Bose-Hubbard models \cite{kennes2021moire}.
+At $\nu = -1$ we observe that the repulsive WSe$_2$ exciton-polaron gains oscillator strength from the attractive, due to the reduced screening of the exciton by carriers in the insulating state.
+After $\nu = -1$, the oscillator strength is then abruptly transferred to the attractive polaron.
+Further, we observe filling factor dependent $g$-factors of these positively-charged attractive and repulsive polarons, with a maximum at $\sim$ 1 hole per site.
+Under the assumption that the $g$-factors are proportional to the magnetic susceptibility of the correlated phases induced by exchange interactions, temperature dependent measurements for $\nu \approx$ $-0.7$ to $-1.3$ reveal an antiferromagnetic spin coupling of the moir{\'e} pinned Fermi-hole sea.
+The experimental magnetic behaviour is theoretically explored using a model that solves the Heisenberg Hamiltonian for charged-ordered hole states with antiferromagnetic next-neighbour interactions.
+Our results highlight the behaviour of excitons dressed by a Fermi sea which is spatially ordered in a series of correlated states.
+This has importance for optical studies of correlated electronic phenomena in 2D materials and demonstrates the potential of MoSe$_2$/WSe$_2$ heterostructures for future investigations and implementations of highly tunable 2D Fermi-Hubbard or Bose-Hubbard models \cite{kennes2021moire}.